 If you are one of the many people who change their own oil, you need to know how to properly collect and dispose your used oil.
-Make sure to use a drip pan to catch the oil and and take care not to spill any on the ground.
+Make sure to use a drip pan to catch the oil and take care not to spill any on the ground.
 Pour the used oil into a clean leak-proof can or plastic container with a tight-fitting lid.
 Do not mix the oil with anything else.
-For other tips on how to change your oil, visit Minnesota Pollution Control Agency's Changing Your Oil.

 Waste oil, including lubricating oil, transmission oil, transformer oil, hydraulic oil and fuel oil, is not allowed to be disposed in Missouri landfills.
 This landfill ban was done in order to conserve landfill space, promote recycling and reduce the chance of environmental contamination.
 Below are several options available to drop off your used oil for recycling: